hackerpain/domaining/README.md

 **<Powered by [SaveBreach](https://twitter.com/savebreach)/>**

+# Currently Supported
+  - **GoDaddy** - being the biggest registrar, we decided to make some automation with GoDaddy API

 ## To-do's

   - ~~Automation to bulk fetch GD value of your portfolio.~~ **WIP => create more powerful version**